Menus

 #Container_Menu_Droplist .menu .input:not([checked]) ~ .level3.list

-A menu level (0, 1, 2 or 3) when it is closed, meaning the menu level above was not specifically selected.
+A menu level (0, 1, 2, or 3) in the closed state, i.e., the parent menu level has not been explicitly selected.

-The selectors react to the "ul" of the respective level.
-This makes it possible to display and style menu levels as desired, regardless of the status of the parent menu level (clicked / unclicked).
+The selectors respond to the "ul" element on the respective level.
+This makes it possible to display and customize menu levels as desired, regardless of the status of the parent menu level (selected or not selected).

 Drop-down menu

-A drop-down menu consists of a flat main menu (arranged horizontally or vertically) and popouts that contain the subordinate menu items.
-The drop-down menu is responsive and therefore automatically adapts to the SMALL, MEDIUM and LARGE screen sizes.
+A drop-down menu consists of a flat main menu that can be arranged vertically or horizontally.
+Submenu items are displayed in pop-outs.
+The dropdown menu is responsive and therefore automatically adapts to SMALL, MEDIUM, and LARGE screen sizes.

-The number of levels and the attachment of the application menu can be defined in the element settings of the tree menu.
-For the tree menu, a responsive grid layout with a border in the right area is needed.
-In this case, two containers should be placed next to each other.
-The menu is placed in the left container and the stage container in the right one.
+In the element settings of the tree menu, you can specify the number of levels and whether to include the application menu.
+The tree menu requires a responsive grid layout with a border on the right side.
+In this case, two containers should be placed side by side.
+The menu is placed in the left container, and the stage container is placed in the right one.

-A drop-down menu consists of a flat main menu (arranged horizontally or vertically) and popouts that contain the subordinate menu items.
-If you create a new drop-down menu by dragging it with the mouse from the "Elements" area into the layout structure or double-clicking on an existing drop-down menu, the properties dialog opens.
+A drop-down menu consists of a flat main menu that can be arranged vertically or horizontally.
+Submenu items are displayed in pop-outs.
+When you create a new drop-down menu by dragging it with the mouse from the "Elements" pane into the layout structure, or when you double-click an existing drop-down menu, the Properties dialog box opens.

 General